sillsm/openklave/readme.md

 Notice two things.
 First, its brain is a microcontroller called an STM32F103.
 Second, it has a 16 pin JTAG connector so you can debug it.

 [You'll want to buy the $30 ST-Link/V2 debugger from Amazon.](https://www.amazon.com/ST-LINK-V2-circuit-debugger-programmer/dp/B00SDTEM1I/ref=sr_1_3?dchild=1&keywords=st-link%2Fv2+debugger&qid=1618172788&sr=8-3) This thing is essential.
 It will allow you to debug firmware on the STM32F103, set memory values, and even step through program execution instruction by instruction.

+#### A note on the STM32F103

+The STM32F103 runs an instruction called ARM Cortex M3.
+The chip is 32-bit and little-endian, which will be important for setting up Ghidra and sending values to it later.

 #### Accompanying software